 The Company conducted an evaluation of the effectiveness of our internal control over financial reporting based upon the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based upon such evaluation, our management concluded that our internal control over financial reporting was effective as of June 30, 2011.
+Based upon such evaluation, our management concluded that our internal control over financial reporting was effective as of June 30, 2012.

-PricewaterhouseCoopers LLP, an independent registered public accounting firm, has audited the Company's consolidated financial statements and the effectiveness of internal control over financial reporting as of June 30, 2011, as stated in their report which is included herein.
+PricewaterhouseCoopers LLP, an independent registered public accounting firm, has audited the Company's consolidated financial statements included in this annual report and has issued an attestation report on the Company's internal control over financial reporting.